The Landscape

 Hills and Valleys

 Start and finish near bike node 53 at the Oude Dijk in Denekamp.
-However, this bike route is a circular tour, so it offers the possibility to start from any of the following bike nodes.
+Because this is a circular route, you can also start at one of the other cycling junctions along the route.